Francisco de Bobadilla: Investigation of Columbus and his brothers

-Arrest of Columbus and his brother
+Arrest of Columbus and his brothers

 On Bobadilla's order, Christopher Columbus appeared before him in Santo Domingo in September 1500.
 Columbus was then jailed in the fortress there together with his other brother Bartholomew Columbus, who had returned to Santo Domingo after a campaign against the natives in Jaragua.
 At the beginning of October, the pair was sent to Spain in the custody of Captain Alonso de Vallejo.
 They were then turned over to Juan Rodríguez de Fonseca, who was becoming the informal head of Castile's colonial administration and was a public critic of Christopher.
 Despite everything, the Monarchs treated Columbus cordially and ordered his release, saying that the accusations against him were insufficient to warrant his imprisonment.
 They did not exonerate him, however.

-Ferdinand Columbus (second son to Christopher) was at that time a page to Queen Isabella.
+Ferdinand Columbus, Christopher's illegitimate second son, was at that time a page to Queen Isabella.
 He would write in his father's biography that the Catholic Monarchs, seeing various factions in court alleging that payments were not being made and letters sent to Spain from people who were unhappy on Hispaniola, decided to send a judge to investigate what was happening.
 For Ferdinand, the visit from this judge must have seemed like a great relief for his father, since "the Admiral" seemed to be facing rebellious factions.
 According to Ferdinand, Bobadilla "recognized and favored the rebels" upon arriving in Santo Domingo, and absolved the population from tribute for 20 years in order to curry their favor.

 Governor of Hispaniola

-Bobadilla took over the governorship of Hispaniola on 23 August 1500, shortly after his arrival.
+Francisco de Bobadilla took over the governorship of Hispaniola on 23 August 1500, shortly after his arrival.
 During his tenure, he incentivized private enterprise and set a policy whereby natives would primarily work in gold extraction in the existing mines in Haina and Cibao.
 According to Ferdinand Columbus, Bobadilla spent rents and royal tributes in order to win the population's favor, alleging that the Monarchs only wanted to possess the land and were unconcerned about anything else.
 He further claimed that Bobadilla auctioned off land that Christopher had obtained for the Monarchs below market price and gave natives to various rich and powerful people on the condition that they share their slaves' earnings with him.
 Bobadilla did cancel mining taxes in a successful attempt to stimulate gold production.
 Bobadilla also pardoned Francisco Roldán, who had established a competing regime in western Hispaniola in 1497.